 Third cousins share at least one great-great grandparent, and are descended from different offspring of those great-great grandparents.
 To put it another way, your great-grandparent and your third cousin’s great-grandparent were siblings.

-Visual explanation of third cousins
+Example of how third cousins are related

 Sometimes it is easier to understand a visual explanation.
 It can be tough to keep all of the greats and the great-greats in order in our head!